Pick the one you want most

 Facial Features: Your Genetic Code

 Your facial anatomy, established at birth, is a significant contributing factor to the likelihood of airway obstruction.
 Specifically, your genes determine the width of your skull, position of your jaw, size of your nose, and shape of your throat, all of which contribute to the risk for the upper airway to collapse during sleep, causing snoring and apnea.
+Craniofacial structure plays a particularly important role in determining whether an individual will develop obstructive sleep apnea during their lifetime.

 Heritability studies of airway anatomy suggest that family members have similar craniofacial features, which puts them at a heightened risk for snoring and sleep apnea.
 This extends well beyond learned habits in lifestyle variables and also explains why sleep apnea can "run" in families.
+The presence of large tonsils or excess soft tissue in the throat area, which can be inherited characteristics, further increases the risk of upper airway obstruction during sleep.
+These anatomical features are particularly relevant in understanding why certain populations and families experience higher rates of Obstructive Sleep Apnea Syndrome.

 Breathing Control Systems

 Some individuals inherit variant GPR83 genes that result in less stable control during sleep, which then leads to more sleep-related breathing disorders.
 Again, the variability among parents, siblings, and children illustrates why sleep apnea can differ greatly among individuals.
+Candidate gene study research has helped identify these specific variants and their functional consequences.

 Weight and Metabolism Genes